-

 Born in 1957.
 Residency training under Prof. H. Borst, fellowship at the University of Toronto (thoracic surgery).

-Since 1995 Professor of Surgery and Director of the Department of Thoracic and Cardiovascular Surgery, Saarland University Medical Center in Homburg/Saar, Germany.
+1995 to 2023 Professor of Surgery and Director of the Department of Thoracic and Cardiovascular Surgery, Saarland University Medical Center in Homburg/Saar, Germany.

 Focus areas: aortic valve repair, Ross operation, aortic surgery, pulmonary endarterectomy.